Aliases for ALYREF Gene

 GeneCards Summary for ALYREF Gene

 ALYREF (Aly/REF Export Factor) is a Protein Coding gene.
-Among its related pathways are Translational Control and Gene Expression.
+Among its related pathways are Gene Expression and Regulation of Glucokinase by Glucokinase Regulatory Protein.
 GO annotations related to this gene include nucleic acid binding and RNA binding.

 UniProtKB/Swiss-Prot for ALYREF Gene